 - Decorate the cake as you wish (Pic 5) i used Wilton 1M tip to decorate.

 - Before decorating a small tip i would like to share here, the soft consistency whipping cream wont hold it shapes for a long time, so i have added another few tbsps of icing sugar and beaten the remaining cream to stiff peaks, then added in the piping bag to decorate.

 - Finally add some cherries over it (Pic 6).

-- The cake tastes best when soaked well in syrup and refrigerated for a while say 5 to 6 hrs or overnight.
+- The cake tastes best when soaked well in syrup and refrigerated for a while say 5 to 6 hrs or overnight in an air tight container.

-- It will be easy when you cut the sponge cake when it is cold.
+- Cut the sponge cake when it is cold.

 - For 6 or 8 inch cake pan same 350 F works.